 - some parts of the attractions may remain closed

-- stroller rentals may be unavailable
+- stroller and other rentals and coat check may be unavailable

 Museum and Galleries

 Museums and galleries are beginning to open, with COVID-19 measures in place, including timed ticketing (buy tickets online in advance) and requiring visitors to wear face masks.
 As of this writing, here is the status of various museums and galleries in Toronto.

 Aga Khan Museum – open

 Art Gallery of Ontario (AGO) – open for members